Leland Honeyman: ARCA Menards Series East

 On January 28, 2022, Honeyman was announced to race full-time for Young's Motorsports in the ARCA Menards Series East that year, driving the No. 02.
 He earned five top-tens throughout the season, and finished third in the points standings.

-NASCAR Camping World Truck Series
+NASCAR Craftsman Truck Series

 Along with the January 28 announcement, Honeyman announced that he would attempt to make his first start in the NASCAR Camping World Truck Series in late 2022.
 He made his debut at Bristol Motor Speedway, starting 31st and finishing 29th.

+In 2026, Honeyman drove for Halmar Friesen Racing in their No. 62 truck at Charlotte, where he finished 23rd.
+Christopher Bell was supposed to run the race at Richmond but would be replaced by Honeyman.

 NASCAR Xfinity Series

 Honeyman's No. 35 car at Sonoma Raceway in 2023, he ended up failing to qualify.

 Honeyman's No. 42 car at Las Vegas Motor Speedway in 2024.